Art & Architecture

 £2500

-A street fight in Rome.
-A fan leaf drawing.
+A fan leaf drawing of a street fight in Rome.

-A fine fan leaf drawing, Italian school, late 18th century, copied from a print by Francesco Villamena of c.
+A fine fan leaf drawing, Italian school, late eighteenth century, copied from a print by Francesco Villamena of c.
 1601.
 It depicts a street fight between Spanish and French factions in Rome with a view of the villa Mattei in the background.
-The original copper engraving by Villamena was dedicated to the patron...
+The original copper engraving by Villamena was dedicated...

 £2200